AI Retrieval Practice Quizzes: What Teachers Need to Know

 The teacher prompts the AI with strict constraints.
 They command: "Write a diagnostic multiple choice question about calculating the area of a triangle.
 Make option A the correct answer.
 Make option B the result of forgetting to halve the base times height.
 Make option C the result of adding the sides together."
 This forces the AI to write a specific diagnostic tool.

 The teacher presents this single question to the class.
-When a pupil selects option B, the teacher knows exactly what cognitive error has occurred.
-The pupil has revealed a specific gap in their procedural knowledge.
+When a learner selects option B, the teacher knows exactly what cognitive error has occurred.
+The learner has revealed a specific gap in their procedural knowledge.

 Example: